openinfrastructure/openinfrastructure.github.io/content/en/blog/news/puppet-foss-offerings/index.md

 FOSS version of Puppet have limited options when it comes to support plans.
 That's why we offer first class support for ALL Puppet users, regardless of whether you're using the Enterprise or FOSS editions.
-It doesn't matter how old your code is or what your server stack looks like, we are here to help!
+It doesn't matter how old your code is or what your server stack looks like, we are here to help.

 Whether you have a specific problem that needs a solution, or simply need the ability to contact the experts when problems arise, we can craft a support plan to fit your needs.
-Contact us today and let's discuss your options!
+Contact us today and let's discuss your options.

 Module Development
 ---